 Choosing the right model depends on your priorities, your gear and your budget.

-If you need help, contact us.
-First we find out the pilot’s all-up weight and reserve buying priorities and explain the pros and cons of each type of reserve (based on our knowledge).
-Then we sort and filter the list by maximum load to narrow down the choices.
+Want expert help choosing the right and best gear for YOU?
+Use our unique Flybubble MATCH service.
+First we find out your all-up weight and purchasing priorities, and explain the pros and cons of each type of reserve.
+Then we sort and filter the options by maximum load to narrow down the choices.
 We continue to filter down the choices based on your buying priorities.
-This works really well, and the results, based on real examples, are sometimes surprising.
+From years of experience this works really well, and the results can be surprising.

 In practice we have found that, whilst certain reserve models tend to mostly come out tops, this changes with time (new reserves appear, prices change) and it also varies quite a bit based on the pilot's all-up weight and their buying priorities.

-We offer our reserve buying advice and fitting service free of charge to customers who buy their reserve from us.
+We offer our buying advice free of charge to customers who buy their reserve from us.

 A common error: that maillon needs securing on both sides!